 - 4 scallions, sliced thin white and light green parts

-- ¼ tsp hot pepper flakes or Aleppo pepper
+- ¼ teaspoon hot pepper flakes or Aleppo pepper

 - ¼ cup soy sauce

-- 2 tbsp freshly squeezed lime or lemon juice
+- 2 tablespoon freshly squeezed lime or lemon juice

 - 1 block of high protein tofu, cut in half and sliced.
 See the images above.
 You can also use extra firm tofu.